America Waldo Bogle: Walla Walla, Washington

-The Bogles moved to Walla Walla, Washington, where they started a 200-acre ranch.
+The Bogles settled in Walla Walla, Washington, where, in addition to Richard's job as a barber, they started a 200-acre ranch.
 America Waldo Bogle was known as "a lady of estimable character, noted for her deeds of charity to the poor and suffering."
-Her three older children appear to have died between 1876 and 1878.
 She died in Walla Walla on December 28, 1903, and her husband died a year later on November 22, 1904.
-Her five surviving children out of an original eight were Arthur, Belle, Waldo, Katherine, and Warren Bogle, and the sons followed in their father's footsteps and became barbers.
-Her great-grandson, Richard "Dick" Bogle, was later the second African-American city commissioner in Portland, Oregon.
+On the day of her funeral all the barbershops in Walla Walla closed early out of a "profound respect the employing barbers entertain for the late Mrs. Richard A. Bogle."
+America and Richard had eight children together.
+Her three older children died between 1876 and 1878.
+Her five surviving children were Arthur, Warren, Belle, Katherine and Waldo, and the sons followed in their father's footsteps and became barbers.

+Legacy

+America and Richard's commitment to hard work and community involvement was continued in subsequent generations of the Bogle family.
+Examples include: her daughter-in-law Bonnie Bogle (1885–1953) who wrote a regular column in the Seattle Enterprise newspaper and was very active in Portland's civil rights and women's suffrage movements; her granddaughter-in-law Kathryn Bogle (1906–2003), a social worker, activist and freelance journalist in Portland; and her great-grandson, Richard "Dick" Bogle, who became a television newsman and the second African-American city commissioner in Portland, Oregon.